 - they’re quite inexpensive compared to the natural colors

 - they last for like ever

 - the colors are quite bright and true to what you would expect based on the color on their lids

-My favorite americolor color has always been black since it really makes everything completely black.
+My favorite americolor color has always been americolor black gel color since it really makes everything completely black.
 It’s a must have for halloween and galaxy-themed baked goods.
-I used americolor black for these galaxy cupcakes.
+I used americolor black gel color for these galaxy cupcakes.